Skatteetaten/aurora/docs/documentation/aurora-config.md

 During autoscaling, VPA ensures that the new resource requests set for a pod do not exceed the specified resource limits, respecting the upper boundaries defined in the initial pod configuration.

+Warning: This feature requires a minimum of 2 available replicas and cannot be used in combination with HPA.

 ## Example configuration